IRTF-HRPC/drafts/draft-feminism.md

 The concept of 'Internationalization' {{rfc6365}} refers to the practice of making protocols, standards, and implementations usable in different languages.
 This is a first step to democratize the development of technology, allowing its implementation in non-English-speaking countries.

-However, there is still a long way to go in terms of inclusion of more diverse populations in the spaces of technology development and definition of protocoles and standards for the Internet infrastructure {{rfc7704}}.
+However, there is still a long way to go in terms of inclusion of more diverse populations in the spaces of technology development and definition of protocoles and standards for the internet infrastructure {{rfc7704}}.
 The presence of gendered subjects in the IETF RFCs and drafts archive demonstrates stereotyped male and feminine roles.
 On the other hand, the generalized mention of agents - as universal subjects - in those documents, ignores the existence of other corporealities, which includes non binary identities or with a marked physical difference.